 We've defined and discussed the key light (the main or most powerful light), but we also need to consider the source, the intensity, direction and colour.

-We've learned that… Shadow defines form.
+We've learned that shadow defines form.
 With no shadows, your subject will appear flat and two dimensional.
-So to make our photos more realistic and more 3D, we need to give a LOT of attention to the shadows.
+So to make our photos more realistic and more 3D, we need to give a lot of attention to the shadows.

 If the shadow is too dark, we lose all the facial details.
 If it is too light, we lose our roundness and 3D effect.

 We've learned that we can manipulate our shadows by adding in a secondary light called a fill light.

 The fill light is generally set opposite to the main (or "key") light and adjusted so that its' intensity is less than the key light.
 In this way, it fills in the shadow areas but doesn't completely eliminate them.

 Your on camera flash can be used as a fill light, so can white reflectors, walls or even a van!
 There are many different photography hacks that can provide you with the different results you are looking for, and many we will teach you that will cost you almost nothing to use compared to the commercial alternative.
 To get access to these you will need to subscribe to Dark Photography.